kaaveland/bus-eta/README.md

 This repository is an exploration and visualization of the [Entur Real-Time Dataset](https://data.entur.no/domain/public-transport-data/product/realtime_siri_et/urn:li:container:1d391ef93913233c516cbadfb190dc65).
 I found this data set when I was looking for something to use, in order to get to know [DuckDB](https://duckdb.org/).

 It is a companion repository to a blogpost that's going to be published to [arktekk.no/blog](https://arktekk.no/blog) at some point.
 If you're reading this, maybe that's where you came from?

 I meant for this to just be a quick and fun session to kill some time one evening, but it escalated a little bit, because it was _very_ fun.
+Overall, I spent every free evening I had for some 10-12 days, working on this.
+I'm thankful to have such an understanding family.
+It is definitely code on the prototype-stage, though.
+There are tons and tons of usability/UX problems.

 ## Setup